RedFlameKen/TradeMartDocs/docs/server/endpoints.md

 ## /media/\{media_id\}
 This **GET** endpoint is used to get a media file from the server.
-This endpoint's generated response will contain a JSON containing the file's **filename** and raw byte **data**.
+This endpoint's Response will have a `Content-Disposition` header containing the filename of the requested resource.
+The content of the Response contain the byte data of the requested file.

+## /media/image/\{filename\}
+This **GET** endpoint is used to get a video file from the server.
+This endpoint's Response will have a `Content-Disposition` header containing the filename of the requested image.
+This endpoint's generated response will contain the byte data of the image file.

 ## /media/video/\{filename\}
-This **GET** endpoint is used to get a video file from the server.
-This endpoint's generated response will contain the raw byte data of the video file.
+This **GET** endpoint is used to get an [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) video file from the server.
+This endpoint's generated response will contain the contents of the HLS (.m3u8) file which contains its corresponding the video segment (.ts) file.

 ## /service/\{job_id\}
 This **GET** endpoint is used to get a *Job Listing's* details in the for of a